sha1n/bazel-remote-cache/README.md

-# Bazel Wrapper
+# Bazel Remote Cache (macos only)
-This repository implements POC for a [Bazel](https://github.com/bazelbuild) wrapper script that automatically sets remote HTTP cache flags based on local environment fingerprint.
+This repository implements POC for a [Bazel](https://github.com/bazelbuild) wrapper script that automatically sets shared remote HTTP cache flags based on local environment fingerprint.
+Implemented for MacOS only.

 ## Why Use Remote Cache?
 Building large projects can take a lot of time, even with Bazel.
 Remote caching with Bazel, allows any build machine to